-Once offered admission, applicants are required to submit a \$250 confirmation deposit and housing application or commuter application to the Admission Office postmarked by June 1.
+Once offered admission, applicants are required to submit a \$250 tuition deposit and housing application or commuter application to the Admission Office postmarked by June 1, or a date specified by the Director of Admission for late admits.
 Priority consideration for housing, registration, and financial aid is given to those students who submit the deposit postmarked by the deadline.
-Note: In accordance with the NACAC Statement of Principles of Good Practice, the confirmation deposit becomes non-refundable after the stated postmark deadline, but not before May 1.
+The \$250 tuition deposit is applied directly to the first term of attendance.
+For fall semester starts, it is non-refundable after June 1, or a date specified by the Director of Admission for late admits.
+For spring semester starts, it is non-refundable after December 15, or a date specified by the Director of Admission for late admits.